 The agency briefs Brandfire on the campaign parameters: the mechanic, the retailer list, the prize structure, the entry volume forecast, and the go-live date.
 Brandfire reviews the prize pool against the Gaming and Lotteries (Amendment) Act 2019 thresholds, confirms whether a permit is required and flags any lead-time pressure, and advises on the GDPR consent wording for the entry form.
 A project plan is issued.

 The platform is built and branded in the agency's name.
 Terms and conditions are drafted, reviewed, and published before launch.
 A test cycle runs across multiple device types and entry scenarios, including edge cases such as partially legible receipts and duplicate entry attempts.
 Winner selection is automated and produces an auditable log.
-Physical prizes are dispatched from Brandfire's fulfillment operation with tracked delivery to Irish addresses.
+Physical prizes are dispatched from Brandfire's fulfilment operation with tracked delivery to Irish addresses.
 The agency receives reporting data throughout the campaign period.

 The client sees a competently run promotion.
 The agency retains full commercial and creative ownership.
 The campaign runs on infrastructure tested across FMCG clients including brands such as Glanbia, Heineken, and Tayto, not assembled under deadline pressure for the first time.
 From brief to live: six weeks, because the platform and the operational team already exist.
 Before committing to a partner, the agreement itself deserves the same scrutiny as the platform evaluation.